 Mr F. C. Twitchen was elected as a Liss Parish Councillor in 1949 and held the position of Chair from 1952-55.
 He also presented a trophy to the Liss Horticultural Society that is still used today for their annual Horticultural Show.

 On 21st March 2022 Constance Taylor (age 9 years) presented her ideas for a "Liss Young Villager of the Year Award" at the Liss Parish Council Meeting.
-Councillors welcomed her ideas and resolved to create two separate age categories for Young Villager of the Year in 2023/24.
+Councillors welcomed her ideas and resolved to create two separate age categories for Young Villager of the Year going forward.